 After breakfast we transfer to the airport for our flight to Shanghai.
 We start at the famous Bund, stretching about three and a half miles.
 Here you will see many buildings representing the architectural styles from a multitude of foreign countries.
 The Bund is located on the city's waterfront, dividing the old Shanghai from the new.
 See old Shanghai with its international architecture on one side and the Pudong District, the city's exquisite cosmopolitan area, on the other.
 AB, AL, D

-Today, tour the Pudong District in Shanghai’s newest development area, home to one of the tallest buildings in the world with a roof height of 1,598 ft. and the highest occupied floor at 1,555 ft.
+Our tour of the Pudong District, in Shanghai’s newest development area, is home to one of the tallest buildings in the world with a roof height of 1,598 ft. and the highest occupied floor at 1,555 ft.
 Do you want to travel to the top of this building for an unforgettable view of the city?
 We have included it in our tour!!!
-After our visit to the Pudong District, visit a silk factory for an in-depth look at China’s passion for silk.
-Next, visit the former French Concession, characterized by beautiful tree lined streets and weathered European architecture along with the hottest new entertainment area, Xintiandi.
+After our visit to the Pudong District, visit a silk factory for an in-depth look at China's passion for silk production.
+Next, visit the former French Concession, characterized by beautiful tree lined streets and weathered European architecture and the hottest new entertainment area, Xintiandi.
 The brick buildings on these two square blocks have been preserved and transformed into trendy clubs, restaurants and boutiques.
 Tonight, enjoy an incredible acrobatic show.
 No one does this as well as the Chinese!
 AB, AL, D

 Today is yours to enjoy as you please – perhaps shopping for those special gifts or just spending the day exploring more of this beautiful city.
 Our experienced, local Chinese guide is available to give you expert tips on how to make the most of this day.
 Favorites of past travelers always included the discount markets on Nanjing Road.
 AB

 DAY TWELVE: SHANGHAI / USA